Skip to Main Content

 • Neatline - a plugin for Omeka that allows for spatial and temporal visualization

-• Onodo - a free tool for creating network visualizations
+• Onodo - a free tool for creating network visualizations.
+Onodo sunsetted in June 2024.

 • OpenRefine - free data cleaning tool to help normalize (standardize) your data before you try to visualize it